AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-alias-account.md

 1. [Use the Admin Console to create a support case](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html).
 1. Provide the following information in your support case:

     * The Dynamic Media company alias name you want to use.
+The name must contain *only* letters (mixed casing allowed), numbers, hyphens, and underscores.
     * Your region.
     * Whether any [rulesets](/help/assets/dynamic-media/using-rulesets-to-transform-urls.md) are being used previously to achieve serving of Dynamic Media content through an alternate Dynamic Media company account name.